ziotom78/raytracing_course/tomasi-ray-tracing-08b.md

 # CHANGELOG {#changelog}

--   All public repositories should have a `CHANGELOG`/`NEWS`/`HISTORY`/… file, which lists the bugs fixed and the new features of the code, listed by version number.
+-   All public repositories should have a `CHANGELOG`/`NEWS`/`HISTORY`/… file, which lists bugs fixes and new features, organized by version number.

 -   See for example the [`HISTORY.md`](https://github.com/JuliaLang/julia/blob/master/HISTORY.md) file of the Julia compiler